htdebeer/pandocomatic/documentation/convert_a_series_of_documents.md

 ### Using external templates

-Adding an *internal pandocomatic template* to a markdown file helps a lot by simplifying converting that file via pandoc.
-Once you start using pandocomatic more and more to convert your documents, you will discover that most of these *internal pandocomatic templates* are a lot alike.
+Adding an *internal pandocomatic template* to a markdown file helps a lot by simplifying converting that file with pandoc.
+Once you start using pandocomatic more and more, you will discover that most of these *internal pandocomatic templates* are a lot alike.
 You can re-use these *internal pandocomatic templates* by moving the common parts to an **external pandocomatic template**.

 *External pandocomatic template*s are defined in a **pandocomatic configuration file**.
 A *pandocomatic configuration file* is a YAML file.
-Templates are specified in the `templates` section as named sub properties.
+Templates are specified in the `templates` property as named sub properties.
 For example, the *internal pandocomatic template* specified in the `hello_world.md` file (see previous chapter) can be specified as the *external pandocomatic template* `hello` in the *pandocomatic configuration file* `my-config.yaml` as follows:

 ```{.yaml}
 ::paru::insert ../example/manual/my-config.yaml